PCvolt/HowToRE/docs/cpp/initializer_list.md

 class Class
 {
     private:
-        // _ is here to signify it is private std::string _id;
+        // _ is here to indicate a member is private std::string _id;
         std::string _data;